 structure of the major

 Core courses develop expertise in literature, writing, and publishing.
 In the surveys, students will become familiar with British and American literature, its history and development through various historical periods.
-The genre course looks at poetry, and fiction from a practitioner’s perspective, looking at the distinctive characteristics of each genre, its internal structure, and most effective writing techniques.
-Writing across the media, editing, and publishing courses focus on practical skills and expertise.

 The digital media cluster adds practical knowledge of the technology used in editing and publishing, both software and hardware, while also emphasizing the visual aspects of communication.